nothinglabs/openmelt2/antweight_reference_platform/readme.md

 If using another wiring method - just keep in mind the high forces this robot will experience.
 Temporary "Dupont wire" jumpers are not likely to work reliably.

-## Heading LED
+## Heading LED / Visibility
 The heading LED and resistor are hot glued into the upper-left corner of the robot.

-Glue the LED as close to the top of the shell (away from the floor) as possible to assure good visibility.
+Glue the LED close to the top of the shell (away from the floor).

+The lid / shell edge can potentially obscure LED visibility.
+Mounting the LED so it slightly protrudes above the shell edge (flush with the lid) can help with this.

+Be sure to test with the lid on to verify good LED visbility.

 Make sure to glue the resistor to a surface so that it doesn't place strain on the LED or wiring.